 Harmon (Monty) Cooper practices in Sedgwick LLP’s Complex Litigation Division and Product Liability/Specialty Tort Practice Group.
 His practice focuses on product liability, environmental, and complex civil litigation.
 He has experience with multidistrict proceedings and has represented clients in a range of industries, including automotive, petroleum, and heavy machinery.
 He has over a decade’s worth of experience in all phases of litigation, from discovery to motion practice to trial, including first-chair jury and bench trial experience.
 He is a member of the bars of the District of Columbia, Maryland, and South Carolina.
 For several years, he has been selected as a Washington, D.C.
 Super Lawyers “Rising Star.”

 Product Liability and Civil Litigation Experience

-In addition to his product liability and civil litigation experience, Mr. Cooper’s practice has included such diverse matters as a London-based arbitration of a contract dispute between international brokerage firms and the pro bono representation of children as a guardian ad litem in D.C.
+In addition to his product liability and civil litigation experience, Monty’s practice has included such diverse matters as a London-based arbitration of a contract dispute between international brokerage firms and the pro bono representation of children as a guardian ad litem in D.C.
 Superior Court.

 Environmental Litigation Experience